Generic Name: emtricitabine (em trye SYE ta been)

 What is emtricitabine?

-Emtricitabine is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Emtricitabine is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

-Emtricitabine is for treating HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+Emtricitabine is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Emtricitabine is not a cure for HIV or AIDS.

 Emtricitabine may also be used for purposes not listed in this medication guide.